siemens/LightweightCmpRa/doc/config/README.md

 | mandatory if GENM shall be processed locally | [`SupportMessageHandlerInterface` object](#the-supportmessagehandlerinterface-object)|
 | mandatory if interaction with an inventory is required | [`InventoryInterface` object](#the-inventoryinterface-object) |

-All objects except for `UpstreamInterface` and `DownstreamInterface` have array values.
+All objects except `DownstreamInterface` have array values.
 If an object type is not mandatory, an empty array may given or the whole key may be absent.

-For `DownstreamConfiguration`, `RaVerifiedAcceptable`, `RetryAfterTimeInSeconds`, `UpstreamConfiguration`, `ForceRaVerifyOnUpstream`, `EnrollmentTrust`, `CkgConfiguration`, and `InventoryInterface` each array entry may have a **certProfile** value and/or a **bodyType** included.
+For `UpstreamInterface`, `DownstreamConfiguration`, `RaVerifiedAcceptable`, `RetryAfterTimeInSeconds`, `UpstreamConfiguration`, `ForceRaVerifyOnUpstream`, `EnrollmentTrust`, `CkgConfiguration`, and `InventoryInterface` each array entry may have a **certProfile** value included.
 The value of a **certProfile** is a string.
 An absent **certProfile** matches CMP messages with any (or no) certProfile.

+For `DownstreamConfiguration`, `RaVerifiedAcceptable`, `RetryAfterTimeInSeconds`, `UpstreamConfiguration`, `ForceRaVerifyOnUpstream`, `EnrollmentTrust`, `CkgConfiguration`, and `InventoryInterface` each array entry may have a **bodyType** included.

 The value of the **bodyType** is a number (0..26) or a string (`"ir"`..`"pollRep"`).
 An absent **bodyType** matches CMP messages of any type.

-While processing a CMP message (which may be a request or response, including an error message), its bodyType (see [RFC4210](https://datatracker.ietf.org/doc/html/rfc4210), section PKI Message Body) and any certProfile optionally given in the message header (see [CMP updates](https://datatracker.ietf.org/doc/html/draft-ietf-lamps-cmp-updates), section certProfile) are extracted from the message and matched against the array entries until a matching entry was found.
+While processing a CMP message (which may be a request or response, including an error message), its bodyType (see [RFC4210](https://datatracker.ietf.org/doc/html/rfc4210), section PKI Message Body) and any certProfile optionally given in the message header (see [CMP updates](https://datatracker.ietf.org/doc/html/draft-ietf-lamps-cmp-updates), section certProfile) are extracted from the message and matched against the array entries until a fully matching entry was found.
 This first matching entry is then used and controls the further processing of the message.

 For the `SupportMessageHandlerInterface` object value each array entry